harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics.md

 If you need to share additional volumes, you can add Shared Paths.

-### Service Dependencies
+### Dependent and background services

-A Service Dependency enables multiple Stages to access the same service.
-For example, your Pipeline might include unit tests that require a running Redis server.
-Service Dependencies run in an isolated container, so you don't need to handle dependencies.
-See [Configure Service Dependency](../ci-technical-reference/configure-service-dependency-step-settings.md).
+If you decide to split your pipeline into multiple stages, you need to make sure each stage has access to any dependencies.
+An example of a use case for background services is when your unit tests require a running Redis server.
+Background services run in an isolated container, so you don't need to handle the dependencies.
+For information about configuring and calling background services, go to [Background step settings](../ci-technical-reference/background-step-settings.md).

 ### Plugins